ATELIER MUJI Special Exhibition “From the World’s Lives – Vernacular MUJI Items Asia Edition”

 [Related Events]

-Events related to this exhibition are planned.
-Details and applications will be announced on the ATELIER MUJI official website and social media.
+We are planning to hold events related to this exhibition.
+Details and applications will be posted on the ATELIER MUJI official website and social media.

 ATELIER MUJI official website | http://atelier.muji.com